This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 It makes regular soda incompatible with a ketogenic diet and ketosis.

 Where to get your Carbs?

 So, then, where should your net carbs come from for fulfilling the 20g-50g range?

-The best foods to eat on a ketogenic diet which contains carbohydrate is vegetables, nuts, and seeds.
-These all have small quantities of carbs, and they soon add up to 50g and more so you will need to work out a keto diet plan.
+The best foods to eat on a ketogenic diet which contains carbohydrate is vegetables, Almonds, and seeds.
+These all have small quantities of carbs, and they soon add up to 50g, and more so you will need to work out a keto diet plan.

 There are many bad sources of carbs and sweet foods such as candies, desserts, and sodas itself.